Shawn Sheldon

-Shawn Sheldon (born November 18, 1964) is an American wrestler.
+Shawn Sheldon (born November 18, 1964) is an American amateur wrestler.
 He competed in the men's Greco-Roman 52 kg at the 1988 Summer Olympics and the 1992 Summer Olympics.

-He won the silver medal in men's Greco-Roman 52 kg at the 1991 World Wrestling Championships.
+At the senior level of Greco-Roman wrestling, Sheldon was also a World silver medalist in 1991, and was third place at the Pan American Games in 1987 and 1991.
+He wrestled collegiately at SUNY-Albany, where he was a three-time NCAA Division III wrestling All-American and a national champion in 1986.

 He worked as a consultant at the United States Olympic Training Center from 2002 until 2004, when he took over the Community Olympic Development Program for Palm Beach County, Florida.